UNITED AGAINST COVID-19

 The current count is around 1.2 million Rohingya living in the world’s largest refugee camp in Kutupalong (Bangladesh).

-Our MMT teams consist of community health workers, nurses and physicians who assess the Rohingya population in their own shelter and provide medication and sanitation kits to those who are suspected of having COVID-19.
+Our teams consist of community health workers, nurses and physicians who assess the Rohingya population in their own shelter and provide sanitation kits to those who are suspected of having COVID-19.
 The patient will self isolate with their entire family in the shelter and will be monitored for worsening symptoms daily.
 Food and clean water will be delivered to decrease the spread of COVID-19.

 Please join us in the fight against COVID-19.